DeGym/contracts/contracts/v2/README.md

   - Validates gym registration based on the owner's staked DGYM amount (base_price * 50 per gym listed).
   - `listGym`: Lists a gym with a specific tier and staked amount.
   - `setRegisteringFactor`: Sets the listing factor for gyms.
+- **Key Events**:
+  - `GymAdded`: Emitted when a new gym is added.
+  - `GymUpdated`: Emitted when a gym is updated.
+  - `GymRemoved`: Emitted when a gym is removed.

 ### StakeManager.sol
 - **Purpose**: Manages the deployment of user-specific stake pools and staking parameters.
 - **Key Functions**:
-  - `deployUserStakePool`: Deploys a user-specific stake pool contract.
+  - `deployStakePool`: Deploys a user-specific stake pool contract.
-  - `getUserStakePool`: Retrieves the address of a user-specific stake pool.
+  - `getStakePool`: Retrieves the address of a user-specific stake pool.
   - `distributeRewards`: Distributes rewards based on calculated inflation.
   - `distributeFiatRewards`: Distributes fiat token rewards based on the total staked amount.
   - `claimFiatRewards`: Allows users to claim their fiat token rewards.
+- **Key Events**:
+  - `StakePoolDeployed`: Emitted when a user-specific stake pool is deployed.
+  - `RewardsDistributed`: Emitted when rewards are distributed.
+  - ``: Emitted when fiat rewards are distributed.
+  - `FiatRewardsDistributed`: Emitted when fiat rewards are distributed.

-### UserStakePool.sol
+### StakePool.sol
 - **Purpose**: Manages the staking and reward distribution for a specific user.
 - **Key Functions**:
   - `stake`: Allows the user to stake DGYM tokens with a specified lock duration and compound setting.